Alarming rise in virus cases as states roll back lockdowns

 “Hopefully we won’t see a big spike.
 But those data aren’t in yet,” Humble said.

-Associated Press reporters Bob Christie in Phoenix; Paul Weber in Austin, Texas; Andrew DeMillo in Little Rock, Arkansas; Kim Chandler in Montgomery, Alabama; and Bryan Anderson and Allen G. Breed in Raleigh, North Carolina contributed.
+Associated Press reporters Bob Christie in Phoenix; Paul Weber in Austin, Texas; Andrew DeMillo in Little Rock, Arkansas; Kim Chandler in Montgomery, Alabama; Jay Reeves in Birmingham, Alabama; and Bryan Anderson and Allen G. Breed in Raleigh, North Carolina contributed.